 Frequently Asked Questions

-How do I know if my leap of faith is justified?
+How can I know if I’m ready to take a leap of faith?

 Can a leap of faith lead to failure?

-How can The New York Times help me understand leaps of faith?
+How does The New York Times portray leaps of faith?

 Sabrina